snastase/psets/eeg-ps1/README.md

 Complete the exercises in [eeg.ipynb](eeg.ipynb) with your group members.
 We've also included a notebook ([eeg-ps-inspector.ipynb](eeg-ps-inspector.ipynb)) to aid in inspection of the dataset.

-To run the code in this notebook, you'll need to install MNE v0.17.1:
+To run the code in this notebook, you'll need to install MNE v0.17.1, command below.
+The documentation for this version of MNE is [here](https://mne.tools/0.17/documentation.html).
 ```python
 pip install mne==0.17.1
 ```